gohugoio/hugoDocs/content/en/troubleshooting/faq.md

 : Yes.
 See [details][environment-variables].

 Why am I seeing inconsistent output from one build to the next?
 : The most common causes are page collisions (publishing two pages to the same path) and the effects of concurrency.
-Use the `--printPathWarnings` command line flag to check for page collisions, and create a topic on the [forum][] if you suspect concurrency problems.
+Use the `--printPathWarnings` command-line flag to check for page collisions, and create a topic on the [forum][] if you suspect concurrency problems.

 Why isn't Hugo's development server detecting file changes?
 : In its default configuration, Hugo's file watcher may not be able detect file changes when: